 Though the comic is older than me, what I loved about it apart from how it’s drawn was that it was a continuing story.

-I’ve missed a lot of the I guess “episodes”, throughout the series, but I could always expect that they’d be just a little bit older and be involved in something new from when I last saw them.
+I’ve missed a lot of the I guess “episodes”, throughout the series, but I could always expect that the characters would be just a little bit older and be involved in something new from when I last saw them.

 I hadn’t even known For Better or For Worse had a T.V. show that ran until my friend from Canada relayed the news to me a few years back.
 So lucky you, Canadian readers who knew about it.